 I decided to grow my own grass for cats in a beautiful and functional cat garden to push my eco-lifestyle even more.
 How to plant and care for cat grass?
 Why cats need grass?
 What plants are safe for a cat?

 I have prepared for you a detailed step-by-step instruction on how to Grow cat grass and care for your cat garden.
 It’s super cheap and eco-frienldy!

 Cats are strictly carnivores, and their digestive system is designed only to digest meat.
 Why are cats so eager to nibble on grass when they vomit after it?
 A cat instinctively eats grass to clear its digestive tract of undigested food debris, fur balls, and parasites.
 All those staffs can be excreted along with the grass in the vomit.

 While feeding your cat grass is a natural way to remove hairballs and worms, it is not enough.
 The hairballs are dangerous to the cat’s health and may manifest itself in constipation, lethargy, or vomiting undigested food.
-In case of the hairball problem, I recommend brushing the cat’s fur regularly to comb out the dead undercoat.
-I advise against using anti-hairball pastes because they contain many ingredients that may be unhealthy.
-Also, remember to regularly deworm your cat at your vet.
+You can learn about effective and healthy solutions for your cat’s hairball problem in my article What are hairballs and how to prevent them.

 What plants can be planted in the cat garden